 Of all the current expansion packs, Get Famous is the one I’ve spent the most time exploring.
 As the name goes, the purpose of this expansion is for your Sims to become famous!
 While one of the easier ways is by becoming an actor or actress and progressing through this career path, you can also live a life of fame through skills like writing and cooking, among others.
 Perhaps the most interesting part, though, is the fame perk system and the changes it makes to your Sims’ lives.

-While my singing these praises sounds like this should be within the top three, a significant factor drops this down to number eight: the lots.
+While my singing these praises sounds like this should be within the top three, a significant factor drops this to the number eight: the lots.
 Starlight Boulevard is interesting, but aside from this, you’re very limited on what houses you can live in.
-Some of the NPC interactions with celebrities also get frustrating, with them often getting distracted whenever one is in the same area.
-Still a great pack that I’ve spent a considerable amount of time playing around with, but not the best.
+Some NPC interactions with celebrities also get frustrating, with them often getting distracted whenever one is in the same area.
+Still a great pack that I’ve spent a considerable amount of time playing around with, but it is not the best.

 City Living has two defining features that make it a fun pack: apartment buildings and festivals.
 While there are a lot of limits to how you can customize apartments and penthouses, they offer a unique way for your Sim to live that is reminiscent and arguably better than Discover University’s dorm system.
 Festivals are also a blast, ranging from food to romance-oriented, and add some much-needed spice to the game.
 The downside?
 That’s about all it adds.

 While the pack does boast other features, like critic and politician career tracks, the two described above are the main highlights.
 It’s also worth noting that while San Myshuno looks like a big city with a lot going on, you’re still limited to very few lots to use.
-A decent pack but not for everyone.
-If you enjoy singing, though, that may help persuade you to check this one out.
+It is a decent pack, but not for everyone.
+If you enjoy singing, that may help persuade you to check this one out.

 It’s Discover University, but it improved in nearly every way.
-As a newer pack, this makes sense, despite not making it to the top slot on this list.
+As a newer pack, High School Years makes sense despite not making it to the top slot on this list.
 One of the changes I appreciate is being able to physically attend your classes without sitting there waiting for the few-hour timer to end.
 You can actually observe what’s going on, much like in Get to Work.
 You can also attend prom, decorate your locker, and post on social media, among other things.
-There is also an amusement part lot that you can visit in your free time, which may very well be the pack’s highlight.
-There’s a surprising amount of content here that makes the experience entertaining, but the actual environment sometimes feels empty.
+There is also an amusement park lot that you can visit in your free time, which may very well be the pack’s highlight.
+A surprising amount of content here makes the experience entertaining, but the actual environment sometimes feels empty.

 As you walk around the school halls and attend class, one of the most noticeable details is that classrooms are rarely full.
 There are plenty of teenagers around, yet the school often feels empty.
 I wouldn’t expect hundreds of students, mainly due to performance issues, but adding a few more goes a long way in having things feel more lively.
 Far from perfect, but a considerable improvement from Discover University, landing it right in the middle of this best Sims 4 Expansion Packs list.